DanielKotik/Optical-beams-MEEP/README.md

 Originally, these files have been used in studying optical beam shifts providing independent numerical simulations.
 With regards to their scriptability, together with the ease and widespread use of the powerful [Meep](https://github.com/stevengj/meep) tool, these scripts can easily be adapted to other and possibly more complicated beam/interface setups.

 ## Installation
-We highly recommmend to install the parallel version of PyMeep via Conda:
+We highly recommend to install the parallel version of PyMeep via Conda:

 ```shell
 $ conda create -n pmp -c conda-forge pymeep=*=mpi_mpich_*